merative/acd-containers/src/pages/security/manage-access.md

 Also note if your application runs in the cluster you may want to consider using [bound service access tokens](https://docs.openshift.com/container-platform/4.7/authentication/bound-service-account-tokens.html) to have the tokens dynamically generated and rotated by the kubelet using the [TokenRequest api](https://jpweber.io/blog/a-look-at-tokenrequest-api/).

 More options and details for the proxy are availble at [OpenShift OAuth Proxy](https://github.com/openshift/oauth-proxy#openshift-oauth-proxy).

-### Troubleshooting

-To diagnose problems follow these steps:

-1. Ensure the deployment and pod are running in the proxy namespace created in step 1 above.
-   * Check the pod logs to ensure it is starting without errors.
-1. Ensure you can login with the token as the service account and view the services in the target acd namespace
-   * `oc login https://api.youserver.com:6443  --token <yourtoken>  --insecure-skip-tls-verify=true` - ensure your token is good
-   * `oc whoami` - ensure you are the service account
-   * `oc get service ibm-wh-acd-acd -n <namespace>`  - change <namespace\> to your acd target namespace and ensure you can view the service as the service account user.
-If role binding is setup correctly you will see the service info.
-If not, you will see an `Error from server (Forbidden)`.
-1. Check the logs on the proxy pod in the console for access errors.
-1. Check the logs in the acd service for errors if it gets to ACD.

 ### Multitenancy with ACD